Fine Art Gallery, Working Studio, and Art Instruction in Birmingham, Alabama

-Dori has written two memoirs.
+Dori has written three books.
+The first two are memoirs.
 Born in Steamboat Springs, Colorado before the cold, remote, rural mountain town became a world-class ski resort, Dori tells stories of growing up with her eccentric family in "My Steamboat."

 In her late 20s she traveled the United States for three years in a vintage motor home, selling her paintings at outdoor art festivals.
 "The Freeway", chronicles her hair-raising adventures on the road.
 Both books are available for sale on Amazon.com

 "Exhibit A" is a colorful catalogue of images and information about her 12 panel painting project funded in part by an Alabama Council of Arts Fellowship.
 Dori produced intricate works of art inspired by 12 places in Alabama.
 Available on Blurb.com.

 In the freewheeling memoir, My Steamboat, Dori Duckels DeCamillis revels in the uncommon cold of her Rocky Mountain girlhood--complete with fierce, funny parents, wily siblings, improbably-named classmates, and the feisty menagerie who just happened by.
 Set in the shadows of postcard-perfect Storm Mountain, her book recounts how the people and place irrevocably shaped her, at the very moment her sleepy little hometown was becoming a big-time resort.
 Part picaresque parable, part insider travelogue, My Steamboat adroitly spins an endearing coming-of-age tale of love, laughter and growing up, candidly reminding us about the abiding power of place and family.

 --Mary Kay Culpepper, journalist and longtime editor, Cooking LIght magazine.

 Dori DeCamillis Hails from the Hills